dataworkz-dev/dataworkz-java-qna-client/README.md

 # Running the Dataworkz RAG Java QnA Client

+You will need Java 11 and maven installed.

 Perform the following steps to build the client -
 1. `git clone <TODO>`
 2. `cd dataworkz-java-qna-client`